hasura/graphql-engine/docs/graphql/core/deployment/deployment-guides/heroku.rst

 Head to your Heroku dashboard and delete the Postgres add-on created in the previous step:

 .. thumbnail:: /img/graphql/core/deployment/delete-heroku-postgres-addon.png
-   :alt: Delete/Remove the Postgres add-on
+   :alt: Delete the Postgres add-on

 Step 3: Configure environment variables
 ***************************************